mYstar/notebook/todo/learn_queue.md

 # next interesting items

 * TODO: plyr way of reading multiple files into one table
-* linear models and resuduals (also: log-log scale)
 * broom for R
 * svn tutorial
 * fzf fuzzy file searcher